I hope your new year is off to a great start! Here's what we are going to cover this month ...

 DG'S MESSAGE

-RETAIN your current members
+CONNECT with and RETAIN your current members!

-Continue to ATTRACT and bring in New Members!
+GROW - Continue to ATTRACT and bring in New Members!

 Remember the Power of Invitation!

+Many of our clubs have already reached or surpassed 15% growth this year!
 Here are the clubs that are leading the way in membership:

-Top Eleven Clubs in % Growth
+Top Twelve Clubs in % Growth

 Kennedale - 53%